 Rest from satisfying appetites

-- Also in the use up what I have category are the shampoos, conditioners, bottled lotions and other household products.
-I got new lotions for Christmas, but mostly, I’ll try to use up existing instead of using my new.
+- Use up the shampoos, conditioners, bottled lotions and other household products: use up existing instead of using purchasing new.

 Rest from spending